DonAbdulRob/LootQuest3/README.md

 -   Hand-configured Jest integration with Typescript, Babel, Zustand and React. (no react-scripts)
 -   Dynamic, responsive and instant total website retheming.
 -   And Much More!

+Please note that this project is considered stable and final as of 7/16/2022.
+The scope of this project was to demonstrate my skills with React and this goal has been achieved.
+All future development can be found on the LootQuest4 repo: https://github.com/DonAbdulRob/LootQuest4

 # Game Description